 General requirements

-Requirement 1.1: It MUST be possible to include any data or metadata, regardless of its type or format, in a Common Specification Information Package.
+Requirement 1.1: It MUST be possible to include any data or metadata, regardless of its type or format, in a CS IP Information Package.

-This is one of the most crucial requirements of the Common Specification.
-In order to be truly “common” technical implementations of the Common Specification MUST NOT introduce limitations or restrictions which are only applicable to certain data or metadata types.
+This is one of the most crucial requirements of the CS IP.
+In order to be truly “common”, technical implementations of the CS IP MUST NOT introduce limitations or restrictions which are only applicable to certain data or metadata types.
 If an Information Package definition fails to meet this requirement it is not possible to use it across different sectors and tools, thereby limiting practical interoperability.

-Requirement 1.2: A Common Specification Information Package MUST NOT restrict the means, methods or tools for exchanging it.
+Requirement 1.2: A CS IP Information Package MUST NOT restrict the means, methods or tools for exchanging it.

 Tools and methods for transferring Information Packages between locations are constantly evolving.
-It is also possible that different methods might be preferred especially for packages of varying sizes.
-In order to achieve that a Common Specification Information Package is truly interoperable across different platforms it therefore MUST NOT introduce limitations or restrictions which would be impossible to be met by specific information exchange tools or channels.
+It is also possible that different methods are preferred for packages of varying sizes.
+In order to achieve that a CS IP Information Package is truly interoperable across different platforms it therefore MUST NOT introduce limitations or restrictions which would be impossible to be met by specific information exchange tools or channels.

-As such the Common Specification does also not define the requirement to use a particular transfer package or envelope.
-The scope of the Common Specification is limited to the structure and requirements for data and metadata within the package.
-Different implementers are welcome to choose their own methods on top of the Common Specification.
+As such the CS IP does also not define the requirement to use a particular transfer package or envelope.
+The scope of the CS IP is limited to the structure and requirements for data and metadata within the package.
+Different implementers are welcome to choose their own methods on top of the CS IP.

-Requirement 1.3: The Common Specification MUST NOT define the scope of data and metadata which constitutes an Information Package.
+Requirement 1.3: The CS IP MUST NOT define the scope of data and metadata which constitutes an Information Package.

-One of the fundamental principles of the Common Specification is that it MUST allow each individual repository to define the (intellectual) scope of an Information Package and its relations to real life entities.
-As such, any implementation of the Common Specification MUST be equally usable for packaging the content of an whole information system (for example an ERMS) as an single IP; or when extracting only one record and its metadata from the information system and packaging as an single IP (or anything between these two extremes).
+One of the fundamental principles of the CS IP is that it MUST allow each individual repository to define the (intellectual) scope of an Information Package and its relations to real life entities.
+As such, any implementation of the CS IP MUST be equally usable for packaging, for example, the whole content of an ERMS as an single IP; or for extracting only one record and its metadata from the ERMS and packaging as an single IP.

-Out of the previous we can also derive that a Common Specification MUST NOT define whether, for example, a SIP should conform to exactly one or many AIPs.
-Instead the Common Specification MUST allow for the inclusion of “anything that the implementer wants to define as a SIP, AIP or DIP” and allow for “any (1-1; 1-n; n-1; n-m) relationships between SIPs, AIPs and DIPs.
+Out of the previous we can also derive that a CS IP specification MUST NOT define that, for example, a SIP should conform to exactly one AIP.
+Instead the CS IP MUST allow for the inclusion of “anything that the implementer wants to define as a SIP, AIP or DIP” and allow for “any relationships (1-1; 1-n; n-1; n-m) between SIPs, AIPs and DIPs.

-Requirement 1.4: A Common Specification Information Package SHOULD be highly scalable.
+Requirement 1.4: A CS IP Information Package SHOULD be scalable.

 One of the practical concerns for Information Packages is their size.
 Many digital repositories have problems with data objects and metadata of increasing sizes, making it especially difficult to carry out tasks related to data or metadata validation, and identification and modification.
+For example, Information Packages including relational databases or born-digital 3D movies can easily reach TB sizes.

-Consequently, it is our recommendation to provide for appropriate scalability mechanisms (for example: mechanisms for splitting large-scale data or metadata) when devising any implementation for the Common Specification.
+Consequently, any current or future implementation of the CS IP is required to provide for appropriate scalability mechanisms (for example: mechanisms for splitting large-scale data or metadata).

-Requirement 1.5: A Common Specification Information Package MUST be machine-readable
+Requirement 1.5: A CS IP Information Package MUST be machine-readable

-To support the goal of automating ingest, preservation and access workflows each of the implementations of the Common Specification must be machine-actionable.
+To support the goal of automating ingest, preservation and access workflows each of the implementations of the CS IP must be machine-actionable.
 This means that decisions about the use of metadata syntax and semantics as well as the physical structure must be expressed explicitly and in a clear way.
 This, in turn, allows the specification to be implemented in the same way across different tools and environments.

-Requirement 1.6: A Common Specification Information Package SHOULD be human-readable
+Requirement 1.6: A CS IP Information Package SHOULD be human-readable